ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-29.md

 Please note that the {@link module:easy-image/easyimage~EasyImage} plugin is no longer automatically importing the {@link module:image/image~Image} plugin as a dependency.
 This allows using it alone with either {@link module:image/imageblock~ImageBlock} or {@link module:image/imageinline~ImageInline} without loading the other one.

-This decoupling does not have an impact on integrations based on on {@link builds/guides/overview#available-builds official editor builds} or using [the CKEditor 5 online builder](https://ckeditor.com/ckeditor-5/online-builder/).
+This decoupling does not have an impact on integrations based on {@link builds/guides/overview#available-builds official editor builds} or using [the CKEditor 5 online builder](https://ckeditor.com/ckeditor-5/online-builder/).

 However, for integrations that {@link builds/guides/integration/advanced-setup#scenario-2-building-from-source build the editor from source}, this means that in order to get Easy Image working properly, the `Image` plugin (or either the {@link module:image/imageblock~ImageBlock} or {@link module:image/imageinline~ImageInline} plugin) must be imported separately: